PCigales/GPXTweaker/README.md

   - shift + mouse wheel to scroll the map horizontally
   - ctrl + mouse wheel to zoom in or out
   - alt + mouse wheel to switch to the next or previous point or segment
+  - ctrl + click on the zoom buttons to change the opacity of the map